 The village is built around the Nakdonggang River, overlooked by Buyongdae Cliff, and surrounded by miles of beaches and towering pine trees.

 The village is still occupied, however, visitors are welcomed with local delicacies such as Heotjesabap, bibimbap often eaten by nobles and Andong Guksu, a noodle dish.

 A vibrant time to visit is during the Andong Mask Dance Festival when history comes alive with dances, folklore, storytelling and food stalls.

 One of the things to do in Gyeongju is to explore the ancient tombs of Daereungwon.

-The tomb is a royal tomb and is often referred to as the ‘Heavenly Horse Tomb’ due to artwork of an ethereal horse painted inside.
+The royal tomb is often called the ‘Heavenly Horse Tomb’ due to the artwork of an ethereal horse painted inside.

-As the tomb has no inscription plaques, or written evidence of who was buried here, the occupant of the tomb remains a mystery, however, the presence of a crown amongst the treasures suggests it could belong to a king of the Silla kingdom.
+As the tomb has no inscription plaques, or written evidence of who was buried here, the tomb’s occupant remains a mystery, however, the presence of a crown amongst the treasures suggests it could belong to a king of the Silla kingdom.

 20- Naksansa Temple

 The temple on Mount Obong, Naksansa, is a must-visit historical landmark in South Korea.